 Portals

-Buildkite Portals are an alternative to the Buildkite REST and GraphQL APIs.
-You can think of them as stored user-defined GraphQL operations made accessible via an authenticated URL endpoint.
+Buildkite portals is an alternative feature to Buildkite's REST and GraphQL APIs.
+Portals behave like stored, user-defined GraphQL operations made accessible via an authenticated URL endpoint.

-Portals are an ideal fit for machine-to-machine operations since they're scoped down to perform only the operations described within a GraphQL document and aren't tied to user-owned access tokens.
+Portals work well with machine-to-machine operations, since they're scoped to perform only the operations described within a GraphQL document and are not tied to user-owned access tokens.

 Getting started

-Let’s get started by heading over to your organization and creating an example portal for triggering a build on the main branch of a pipeline.
+To get started with portals, create a portal, by accessing the portals feature of your organization to create an example portal that triggers a build on the main branch of a pipeline.

 At a minimum, a portal requires a name that will be used to generate a unique endpoint, and a GraphQL document.

-2. Now we can define the operation that our portal will be allowed to perform.
-For now we’ll use the following GraphQL mutation:
+2. Define the operation that your portal is allowed to perform.
+For now, use the following GraphQL mutation:

 mutation triggerBuild {